-[subsection (2) substituted by section 3 of Act 17 of 1969]
+- [subsection (2) substituted by section 3 of Act 17 of 1969] - (3) Where it is uncertain in which of several jurisdictions an offence has been committed, it may be tried in any of such jurisdictions.

-- (3) Where it is uncertain in which of several jurisdictions an offence has been committed, it may be tried in any of such jurisdictions. - (4) A person charged with an offence may be tried by the court of any district, or any regional division, as the case may be, wherein any act or omission or event which is an element of the offence took place. - (5) A person charged with theft of property or with obtaining property by an offence, or with an offence which involves the receiving of any property by him, may also be tried by the court of any district or of any regional division, as the case may be, wherein he has or had part of the property in his possession. - (6) A person charged with kidnapping, childstealing or abduction may also be tried by the court of any district or of any regional division, as the case may be, through or in which he conveyed or concealed or detained the person kidnapped, stolen or abducted. - (7) Where by any special provision of law a magistrate's court has jurisdiction in respect of an offence committed beyond the local limits of the district, or of the regional division, as the case may be, such court shall not be deprived of such jurisdiction by any of the provisions of this section. - (8) Notwithstanding anything contained in this section, the Attorney-General may, with the consent of the person charged with having committed an offence within the area of jurisdiction of such Attorney-General, cause such person to be tried for such offence in the court of any district or any regional division, as may be required, in such area. - (9) Notwithstanding anything contained in this section, the provisions of sub-section (5)bis of section fifty-nine of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), shall mutatis mutandis apply in respect of the trial of any person by any court.
+- (4) A person charged with an offence may be tried by the court of any district, or any regional division, as the case may be, wherein any act or omission or event which is an element of the offence took place. - (5) A person charged with theft of property or with obtaining property by an offence, or with an offence which involves the receiving of any property by him, may also be tried by the court of any district or of any regional division, as the case may be, wherein he has or had part of the property in his possession. - (6) A person charged with kidnapping, childstealing or abduction may also be tried by the court of any district or of any regional division, as the case may be, through or in which he conveyed or concealed or detained the person kidnapped, stolen or abducted. - (7) Where by any special provision of law a magistrate's court has jurisdiction in respect of an offence committed beyond the local limits of the district, or of the regional division, as the case may be, such court shall not be deprived of such jurisdiction by any of the provisions of this section. - (8) Where an accused is alleged to have committed various offences within different districts within the area of jurisdiction of any attorney-general, the attorney-general concerned may in writing direct that criminal proceedings in respect of such various offences be commenced in the court of any particular district within his area of jurisdiction, whereupon such court shall have jurisdiction to act with regard to any such offence as if such offence had been committed within the area of jurisdiction of that court, and the court of the regional division within whose area of jurisdiction the court of such district is situated, shall likewise have jurisdiction in respect of any such offence if such offence is an offence which may be tried by the court of a regional division. - [subsection (8) substituted by section 8(b) of Act 91 of 1977] - (9) Notwithstanding anything contained in this section, the provisions of section 125 of the Criminal Procedure Act, 1977, shall mutatis mutandis apply in respect of the trial of any person by any court.

-[subsection (9) added by section 2 of Act 75 of 1959]
+[subsection (9) added by section 2 of Act 75 of 1959 and substituted by section 8(b) of Act 91 of 1977] [section 90 substituted by section 20 of Act 40 of 1952]